Sharpness-Aware Minimization Leads to Low-Rank Features: Experimental evidence of low-rank features due to SAM

 \subsection{Low-rank features for ResNets on standard classification tasks}

 \myparagraph{Setup.} We train a PreAct ResNet-18 \citep{he2016identity} with standard augmentations on standard deep learning datasets: CIFAR-10, CIFAR-100, and Tiny ImageNet.
 We consider both (1) a \textit{minimal setting} with a small learning rate, no momentum, and no weight decay, and (2) a \textit{state-of-the-art setting} which includes large learning rates, momentum, and weight decay.
-Since we observe that \textit{neural collapse}---convergence of the feature rank of the penultimate layer to the number of classes \citep{papyan2020prevalence}---occurs in a cascading fashion \citep{hui2022limitations} and interferes with the low-rank trend of SAM, we exclude the last residual superblock and instead report the rank at the \textit{third} superblock.\footnote{For details of this and other experiments, see our code \url{https://github.com/tml-epfl/sam-low-rank-features}.}
+Since we observe that \textit{neural collapse}---convergence of the feature rank of the penultimate layer to the number of classes \citep{papyan2020prevalence}---occurs in a cascading fashion \citep{hui2022limitations} and interferes with the low-rank trend of SAM, we exclude the last residual superblock and instead report the rank at the \textit{third} superblock.\footnote{Further details can be found in our code \url{https://github.com/tml-epfl/sam-low-rank-features}.}